chanced/p4ssw0rd/README.md

 func main() {
     ctx := context.Background()
     pw, err := p4ssw0rd.New(p4ssw0rd.Config{
-        UserAgent:               "your site",
+        UserAgent:               "your site", // required
-        MinPasswordLength:       6,    // defaults to 6
+        MinPasswordLength:       6,           // default: 6
-        BreachLimit:             10,   // defaults to 10
+        BreachLimit:             10,          // default: 10
-        MaxPwnedRequestAttempts: 3,    // defaults to 3
+        MaxPwnedRequestAttempts: 3,           // default: 3
-        AddPadding:              true, // defaults to false
+        AddPadding:              false,       // default: false
     })
     if err != nil {
-        // only reason this would happen is if you didn't provide a user agent.
+        // The only reason this would happen is if you didn't provide a user agent.
         // see https://haveibeenpwned.com/API/v3#UserAgent
         panic(err)
     }